-Whether you’re looking to buy your first home, or trading up to a larger one, there are many costs – on top of the purchase price – that you must figure into your calculation of affordability.
+Whether you’re looking to buy your first home, or trading up to a larger one, there are many closing costs – on top of the purchase price – that you must figure into your calculation of affordability.
 These extra fees, such as taxes and other additional costs, could surprise you with an unwanted financial nightmare on closing day if you’re not informed and prepared.
 Some of these costs are one-time fixed payments, while others represent an ongoing monthly or yearly commitment.
-Not all of these costs will apply in every situation, however it’s better to know about them ahead of time so you can budget properly.
+Not all of these costs will apply in every situation, however, it’s better to know about them ahead of time so you can budget properly.
 Remember that buying a home is a major milestone.
 Whether it’s your first, second or tenth home, there are many important details to address during the process.
-The last thing you need are non-budgeted financial obligations cropping up hours before you take possession of your new home.
+The last thing you need is non-budgeted financial obligations cropping up hours before you take possession of your new home.

 Read through the following checklist to make sure you’re budgeting properly for your next move.

 Your lending institution may request an appraisal of the property, which would be your responsibility to pay for.
 Appraisals can vary in price from approximately $175 -$300.

 Depending on your down payment, your lending institution may decide to include your property taxes in your monthly mortgage payments.
 If your property taxes are not added to your monthly payments, your lending institution may require annual proof that your taxes have been paid.

 When the home you purchase is a resale (vs. a new home), your lending institution may ask for an updated property survey.
 The cost for this survey can vary between $700- $1,000.

 Home insurance covers the replacement value of your home (structure and contents).
 Your lending institution will request proof that you are insured as it protects their investment on the loan.

 Any new utility that services your hook up, such as telephone or cable, may require an installation fee.